Which is better: a time and materials, cost-plus, or fixed price contract?

 Is cost-plus only used when the contractor uses subcontractors?

 Not at all!
 Sometimes a Cost-Plus contract will include both T&M and fixed costs.
-Your contractor may have a crew of carpenters who he bills for based on hours worked (T&M), as well as an electrican who is working for a fixed price.
+Your contractor may have a crew of carpenters who he bills for based on hours worked (T&M), as well as a plumber who is working for a fixed price.

 Why choose a cost-plus agreement?